 We are happy to answer any questions you may have about Higher Ground at Lake Louise.
 Listed below are several frequently asked questions.
-If you do not find the answer you are looking for, email firstname.lastname@example.org or, if the question is in regards to registration, email@example.com
+If you do not find the answer you are looking for, email us at email@example.com.

 In the event of an emergency, call the camp directly at 231-549-2889.
 Staff are in and out of the office throughout the day.
-If there is not an immediate answer, leave a message and we will return your call as soon as possible.
-If it is not an emergency, we encourage you to connect with your camper via snail mail or to utilize our Email Your Camper form.
+If there is not an immediate answer, please leave a message and we will return your call as soon as possible.
+If it is not an emergency, we encourage you to connect with your camper via snail mail or email your camper at firstname.lastname@example.org.
 Campers love to get mail!
 With younger campers, a phone call from parents may increase feelings of being homesick.

 We feel that campers will get the most out of their camp experience by attending with other campers of the same age.
 However, we do make exceptions upon request.
 We understand siblings or friends can be a grade apart but still want to attend the same camp, so we allow campers to attend a camp one grade above or below the grade they will be entering in the fall.

-Youth camps are segemented by school grade.
+Youth camps are segmented by school grade.
 We suggest that your camper attends the camp designated for the grade that he or she will be going into in the fall.

 In recent years, the camp, under the direction of a Board of Directors, has sought to expand its reach to the wider Christian community as well as the unchurched.
-To be sensitive to a broader demographic, we are now known as Higher Ground at Lake Louise.
+We are now known as Higher Ground at Lake Louise.
 The camp will always have American Baptist roots and connections, but will continue to partner with multiple Christian denominations and organizations to maximize our Kingdom impact.

-Check-in is from 2:00-3:00 pm on the day of arrival.
-We appreciate your adherence the set time as it gives our Resident Staff flexibility to attend Sunday morning church services.
-If you arrive early, please take time to look around the camp and enjoy the view.
-We will start registration promptly at 2:00 pm.
+Check-in is from 2:00-3:30pm on the day of arrival.
+We appreciate your adherence to the set time as it gives our Resident Staff flexibility to attend Sunday morning church services.
+If you arrive early, please feel free to grab lunch in town, but the gate will not be open until 2:00 pm.

-Pick-up is at 11:00 am on the day of departure.
-Brunch is available at 10:00 am for campers and parents with a closing program for the week starting immediately following brunch.
-We encourage parents and friends to attend the closing program.
+Pick-up is at 10:00 am on the day of departure.
 We ask that parents arrive on time for pick-up.
-A prompt depature allows our staff to get the camp clean and ready for the next week’s campers.
+A prompt departure allows our staff to get the camp clean and ready for the next week’s campers.

 Please note: You must show your photo ID and sign your camper out at the time of check-out before we can release your camper(s) to you.